The limitless First Incompleteness Theorem: The structure

-Finally, we remark that the construction of the theory $T_\mathbf{d}$ is effective: there exists a recursive function $f$ such that if $A=W_e$ is non-recursive, then there exists a r.e. theory $T$ with index $f(e)$ such that $T$ has the properties stated in Theorem \ref{main key thm}. \end{proof}
+Finally, we remark that the construction of the theory $T_\mathbf{d}$ is effective: there exists a recursive function $f$ such that if $A=W_e$, then there exists a RE theory $T$ with index $f(e)$ such that $T$ has the properties stated in Proposition \ref{main key thm}. \end{proof}

-\begin{corollary} There is no minimal recursively inseparable (${\sf RI}$) r.e. theory w.r.t.
-Turing reducibility. \end{corollary} Thus, the structure of ${\sf RI}$ theories under Turing reducibility is as complex as the Turing degree structure of non-recursive r.e. sets.
+\begin{corollary} There is no minimal recursively inseparable (${\sf RI}$) RE theory w.r.t.
+Turing reducibility. \end{corollary}